sitcomlab/simport-learning-app/README.md

 - install [Android Studio][android]
   - on linux, install to `/opt/android-studio/`, as this path is configured in `capacitor.config.json`
 - download Android SDK 29 (android studio settings > appearance > system settings > Android SDK)
+- make sure to run "Sync Project with Gradle Files" before building when dependencies have changed
 - build artifact will be `./android/app/build/outputs/apk/app-debug.apk`

 #### build for iOS